Aquatics DayAugust 8, 2026

 • Develop boardsailing skills

-• For Scouts with core & leg strength and balance
+• For Scouts with solid core and leg strength and balance

 Swimming Merit Badge Pool • Prerequisite: Read merit badge pamphlet